The best towns and villages in Tenerife

 Las Galletas

-Just a few kilometers from Los Abrigos, Las Galletas is another charming fishing village with a local, laid-back vibe.
-There’s nothing fancy here: just the sea, boats, and a lovely seaside promenade.
-I recommend having a coffee on a terrace and eating in a local tavern.
+A few kilometers from Los Abrigos, Las Galletas is another charming fishing village with a laid-back local feel.
+There is nothing flashy about it—just the sea, fishing boats, and a pleasant waterfront promenade.
+Stop for coffee on a terrace or enjoy a meal in a neighborhood tavern.

-Plus, the playa de Las Galletas is close by for a swim or just a splash.
-I’ll admit, it’s neither the biggest nor the prettiest beach, but it has a simple, pleasant feel that makes you want to stop by!
+Playa de Las Galletas is also nearby for a swim or a quick dip.
+It is neither the island’s largest nor its prettiest beach, but its unpretentious atmosphere makes it a pleasant place to pause.

 Where to sleep just steps away?
 Apartamento Sol y Mar: A large apartment with 3 bedrooms.
 It is both modern and well-equipped in the heart of Las Galletas, with a balcony, elevator, and two bathrooms.
 It is a great place to stay for families!